Trump, Biden fight over the raging virus, climate and race

 Trump made similar, if vague, accusations from the debate stage, but exchanges about Hunter Biden did not dominate the night as aides on both campaigns thought might happen.
 Biden declared the discussion about family entanglements “malarkey” and accused Trump of not wanting to talk about the substantive issues.

-Turning to the camera and the millions watching at home, he said, “It’s not about his family and my family.
+Turning to the camera and the millions of people watching at home, Biden said, “It’s not about his family and my family.
 It’s about your family, and your family is hurting badly.”

 Lemire reported from Washington, Price from Las Vegas.
 Additional reporting from Steve Peoples in Nashville, Bill Barrow in Atlanta, Alexandra Jaffe, Stephen Braun and Zeke Miller in Washington and Aamer Madhani in Chicago.